gunjandatta/gunjandatta.github.io/api/list-data.md

 ---
 [Back](/api)
 ## List Data as Stream
-The list data as service allows you to get data from a list, using the REST API's SP.List.getDataAsStream endpoint.
+The list data as stream allows you to get data from a list, using the REST API's SP.List.getDataAsStream endpoint.
+Since the absolute url of the list is required, data can be retrieved from other site collections.
+The context information of the other site collection is not required with this api.

+#### Properties

+- listFullUrl - The absolute url of the list.
+- parameters - The optional list data parameters.

 ### Code Reference

 #### JavaScript